An Improved Quantum Algorithm for 3-Tuple Lattice Sieving: Quantum algorithm for finding many 3-tuple solutions

 \subsection{The Search phase}

-The \textbf{Search} phase of~\Cref{algo:main-3List} repeatedly invokes a quantum algorithm called {\tt SolutionSearch}, which will be presented in~\Cref{algo:two-oracle-search}.
-As mentioned before, this algorithm searches for elements of $\cT_{\sol}$ by nesting two layers of amplitude amplification (\Cref{lem:amplitude-amplification}) and by searching for collisions under the relations
+The \textbf{Search} phase of~\Cref{algo:main-3List} repeatedly invokes a quantum algorithm called {\tt SolutionSearch}, which will be presented in~\Cref{algo:SolutionSearch}.
+As mentioned before, this algorithm searches for elements of $\cT_{\mathrm{sol}}$ by carefully nesting two layers of amplitude amplification (\Cref{lem:AA-without-knowing-norm}) and by searching for collisions under the relations $R,R'$ defined by the sets $C,C'\subseteq \cS^{d-1}$ obtained during the \textbf{Sampling} phase (and by the angles $\alpha, \alpha'$).
+This is achieved by leveraging the data structures $D(R_L)$ and $D(R'_L)$ that were prepared during the \textbf{Preprocessing} phase for the finite relations $R_L \coloneqq R \vert_{L \times C}$ and $R'_L \coloneqq R' \vert_{L \times C'}$.